-Tracking every inch since he started, Gary has cycled over 170,000 kilometres.
+Tracking every inch since he started, Gary has so far cycled 173,000 kilometres.
 He currently has eight bicycles (road bike, touring bike, two hybrids, tandem, mountain bike, folding bike, city bike).
 As duties with Atlantic Canada Cycling grew he had to take shorter trips, but has managed to tour California a few times, Florida and a place much less warm – up into the frontier-like remoteness of Labrador.
 Gary likes to take the long-way round. ..always the scenic route.
 If there is one less car he will go that way.
 He enjoys planning tours as much as the on-road execution of them.
 His goal is to be honest – a big peeve to him are the many cycling vacation sites that show only sunny skies and pretty people smiling.
 “The real world of cycling is not like that; the elements are not always perfect and breakdowns are also part of the game.”
 To Gary cycling is a labour of love.

 Gary on the Cape Breton Island Tour